 Ah, Dr. Barth, one sees that you have never been in labor or given birth to a baby.

 Yes, they sometimes feel nauseous.

 A woman’s body knows what it needs.
-The laboring women should be the judge of whether eating and drinking during labor is right for her.
-Not an ACOG guideline.
+You, the laboring women, should be the judge of whether eating and drinking during labor is right.
+Not your doctor.
+Or an ACOG guideline.